FICO UK Credit Card Market Report: January 2023

 The Data Charts

 FICO (NYSE: FICO) powers decisions that help people and businesses around the world prosper.
 Founded in 1956, the company is a pioneer in the use of predictive analytics and data science to improve operational decisions.
 FICO holds more than 200 US and foreign patents on technologies that increase profitability, customer satisfaction and growth for businesses in financial services, telecommunications, health care, retail and many other industries.
-Using FICO solutions, businesses in more than 120 countries do everything from protecting 2.6 billion payment cards from fraud, to helping people get credit, to ensuring that millions of airplanes and rental cars are in the right place at the right time.
+Using FICO solutions, businesses in nearly 120 countries do everything from protecting 2.6 billion payment cards from fraud, to helping people get credit, to ensuring that millions rental cars are in the right place at the right time.

 Learn more at https://www.fico.com